 Figure 3.4.4.
-Impressions of the Agroforest V Network's activities.
+Impressions of the Agroforestry Network's activities.

-The farm advisory service, which has been an important offer or 'a Agroforst for a long time, could be enriched by new topics and techniques, such as the use of drones to record plots and optimise planting designs.
-Overall, IG Agroforst has been able to consolidate its role as 1 contact and advisory point for agroforestry in the last two years.
+The farm advisory service, which has been an important offer of IG Agroforst for a long time, could be enriched by new topics and techniques, such as the use of drones to record plots and optimise planting designs.
+Overall, IG Agroforst has been able to consolidate its role as a contact and advisory point for agroforestry in the last two years.

 Figure 3.4.5.
-Tools used for the form advisory service offered by the Swiss Agroforestry Network.
+Tools used for the farm advisory service offered by the Swiss Agroforestry Network.